Kelmark Engineering

-Kelmark Engineering was an American automotive specialty shop established in 1969 and based in Okemos, Michigan.
+Kelmark Engineering is an American automotive specialty shop established in 1969 and based in Okemos, Michigan.
 It focused on high-performance custom V8 drivetrain swaps, the modification and production of rear and mid-engined cars, and custom-built turn-key automobiles (the Kelmark GT).
 Until 1986, Kelmark Engineering manufactured kits and complete, finished, turn-key vehicles which were either Volkswagen-based or built on tubular race car-type frames.
-The outfit gained its name from Russ Keller and Randy Markham, the two co-creators who started the operation.
+The outfit gained its name from Jim Kellison and Randy Markham, the two co-creators who started the operation.
 Up until at least 1989, the Kelmark GT was still available as a kit albeit the manufacturer was Kelmark Motors in Holt, Michigan.
 The cars are all "rare" models, but the Volkswagen-powered Kelmark GT was the most popular.